List of Betty Boop films and appearances

-Betty Boop is the American adult animated cartoon filmography film series.
-The following is a list of films and other media in which Betty Boop has appeared.
-She was featured in 126 theatrical cartoons between 1930 and 1939 (89 in her own series and 37 in the Talkartoons, Screen Songs and Color Classics series).
+The following is a list of all theatrical appearances of the Fleischer Studios cartoon character Betty Boop.
+She was featured in 127 theatrical cartoons between 1930 and 1939; eighty-nine in her own series and thirty-eight in the Talkartoons, Screen Songs and Color Classics series.
+This does not include content made by external artists or studios following the characters entry in the public domain in 2026.

 Starting in 2013, Olive Films released the non-public domain cartoons on Blu-ray and DVD in four "Essential Collection" volumes, although they were restored from the original television internegatives that carried the altered opening and closing credits.
 Volume 1 was released on August 20, 2013, and Volume 2 on September 24, 2013.
 Volume 3 was released on April 29, 2014, and Volume 4 on September 30, 2014.

 In May 2022, animator and archivist Steve Stanchfield released a Blu-Ray collection titled "The Other Betty Boop Cartoons, Volume 1" through his label Thunderbean Animation, which features public domain cartoons that were not on the Olive Films sets.
 It includes the long-lost, recently discovered cartoon Honest Love and True.
+The original incarnation of Betty Boop that debuted in 1930 went into the public domain in the United States on January 1, 2026.

+On May 26, 2026, Thad Komorowski's label Cartoon Logic (distributed by ClassicFlix) will release a Blu-ray collection called "Fleischer Cartoons: Greatest Hits, Volume 1".
+This Blu-ray will feature public domain Talkartoons and Betty Boop cartoons that were previously released in bad condition, restored in 4k, largely from the original studio negatives.